harness/developer-hub/docs/self-managed-enterprise-edition/monitor-self-managed-enterprise-edition/monitor-harness-on-prem.md

 You can monitor your Harness Self-Managed Enterprise Edition installation and receive alerts on metrics such as CPU, memory, and disk usage.

-Monitor the infrastructure components of your Harness Self-Managed Enterprise Edition installation by bringing your own open-source monitoring system, such as Prometheus, and ntegrate with observability tools, such as Grafana.
+Monitor the infrastructure components of your Harness Self-Managed Enterprise Edition installation by bringing your own open-source monitoring system, such as Prometheus, and integrate with observability tools, such as Grafana.

 To monitor database applications like MongoDB, Postgres, or Redis for the Harness Self-Managed Enterprise Edition, this topic describes how you can use a Prometheus server installed in a Kubernetes cluster outside of Harness services.
 In this example, the monitored target application is present in one cluster, and Prometheus and Grafana are installed in another cluster.